Quantizations of conical symplectic resolutions I: local and global structure: Convolution and twisting

 \begin{example} In the case of Nakajima quiver varieties, it is more natural to consider all quiver varieties associated to a highest weight $\mu$ jointly, and thus define a 2-subcategory $\Qua(\mu)$ of modules over the exterior products of quantizations of quiver varieties associated to $\la$ and possibly different dimension vectors.

 However, even with different dimension vectors, we still have a notion of ``diagonal'' in the product of two quiver varieties with the same highest weight.
 The affinization of a quiver variety is the moduli space of semi-simple representations of the pre-projective algebra of a given dimension, and we say a pair of such representations lies in the {\bf stable diagonal} if they become isomorphic after the addition of trivial representations.
 We can define a 2-categories $\HCg(\mu)$ by replacing the diagonal and its vanishing ideal with that of the stable diagonal.
-The third author relates this construction to works by Cautis and Lauda and Nakajima. \begin{proposition}[\mbox{\cite[Thm.
-A] {Webcatq}}] There is a 2-functor from the version of the 2-quantum group $\mathcal{U}$ defined by Cautis and Lauda \cite{CaLa} to $\HCg(\mu)$ with the property that the induced map of K-groups is exactly the geometric construction of $U(\mg)$ defined by Nakajima \cite{Nak98}. \end{proposition} \end{example}
+The third author \cite[Theorem A]{Webcatq} relates this construction to works by Cautis and Lauda \cite{CaLa} and Nakajima \cite{Nak98}.

+\begin{proposition}[Webster] There is a 2-functor from the version of the 2-quantum group $\mathcal{U}$ defined by Cautis and Lauda to $\HCg(\mu)$ with the property that the induced map of K-groups is exactly the geometric construction of $U(\mg)$ defined by Nakajima. \end{proposition} \end{example}